 How much blame does the observing (Facebook) community carry here?

 To achieve a change, we, as an audience, as buyers of books, spectators and the like are driving that bus.
-What we pay for, is what we get – in the future to come.
-Our demand creates the book titles of tomorrow.
-Each purchase is a vote, and makes it apparent whom and what we are paying attention to.
+What we pay (attention) for, is what we get – in the future to come.
+Our demand creates the book titles, the videos, the selfies of tomorrow.
+Each purchase, each "like" is a vote, and makes it apparent whom and what we are paying attention to.
 An entire industry, many people, are listening to that very closely and will deliver accordingly.
 Do we really want an Olympic competition out of doors or do we want to reconcile with nature?
 It is our choice, to either vote for book titles like “Alone against the North” by Adam Shoalts or “True North” by Elliott Merrick; to vote for alleged exploits, or acknowledged poetry.
 I believe the latter would do us all much better in the long run, learning to focus on things that really matter.
 And that is certainly not miles or heroic deeds.
 Time, days spent out of doors is what counts, the more the better.
 It is our say.
 No changes will bring more of the same.
 This is a self-perpetuating phenomenon.
 Let’s stop worshiping false (war?)idols.
 Poets became immortal too.
 They simply used their brains instead of brawn.